Regal Eagles – Or Why bird watching isn’t just for grandmas

 Harrison is a 90 minute drive from Vancouver BC and makes an ideal weekend or mid-week break from the city.

-For more information about outdoor activities in Harrison including Eagle Watching visit the Tourism Harrison website or check out the list of outdoor activities offered by Harrison Eco Tours which vary seasonally, from kayaking and wildlife viewing to fishing and hiking.
+For more information about outdoor activities in Harrison including Eagle Watching search for Tourism Harrison online or check out the list of outdoor activities offered by Harrison Eco Tours which vary seasonally, from kayaking and wildlife viewing to fishing and hiking.

 For a taste of the accommodation at Harrison Hot Springs, visit the Harrison Hot Springs Resort website .